gpsuser/c-xll-tools/README.md

 ## Introduction

-c-api-tools is a platfom for building customised data manipulation tools that interface with Excel, at high speed (native C code), using the Microsoft Excel SDK and Excel C-API.
+c-xll-tools is a platfom for building customised data manipulation tools that interface with Excel, at high speed (native C code), using the Microsoft Excel SDK and Excel C-API.

 These tools are compiled into an xll which, once loaded, integrate seamlessly with Excel, expanding the number of functions that are on offer within Excel's function suite.